vikash-india/PhotographyNotes2Myself/photography/postprocessing_workflows/P009-DodgingBurningAndSpongingTechniques.md

     - Protect Tone: Checked
     - Always Use Pressure for Size: Off
 * Choose appropriate brush size and rub on the area of an image to darken it.
-    - Same rules of Method 1 applies to burn tool as well.
+    - Same rules of dodge tool described in method 1 applies to burn tool as well.

 ### Method 3: Dodging, Burning and Sponging Using the Quick Mask Selection Tool
 * Duplicate the layer for non-destructive editing.